Major in English and Creative Writing

 Each major's advisor will exercise discretion in allowing credit for these categories since many courses mix poetry, prose, and drama.
 Students may also substitute one 200-level English course for one 300-level course.

-The latest list of English courses that meet these requirements can be found HERE.
+List of previous English courses that meet these requirements can be found HERE.

 All classes for the Creative Writing major must be taken for a letter grade -- S/U is not allowed for classes taken in fulfillment of the major.
 The grade of C is the minimum required for a class to count towards the major.
 Classes with a grade below C will not appear in Degree Tracker towards fulfilling the major.